 Exact orientation of seismometers in the geographic co-ordinate system is one of the most important tasks during station installations.
-Mis-oriented sensors affect results of procedures based on modern three component seismological observations and can lead to false interpretations (Ekström and Busby, 2008; Vecsey et al., 2014; Wang et al., 2016).
+Mis-oriented sensors affect negatively results of procedures based on modern three component seismological observations and can lead to false interpretations (Ekström and Busby, 2008; Vecsey et al., 2014; Wang et al., 2016).
 Determination of the northward direction has been routinely done for years with the use of standard compass, with the best accuracy of ±5° in case of no magnetic disturbances in nearby surroundings.
 However, such accuracy is no more sufficient.
-The top-level current practice is to orient seismometers with the use of the high-precision gyrocompass measurement during a station installation and to repeat the measurements during station services.
-Repeated measurements are desirable to avoid any seismometer mis-orientation resulting from, e.g., an accidental shift of sensors by a person or an animal, as well as due to a nearby strong lightning, which all we have experienced.To determine correct sensor orientations, one can use Rayleigh-wave polarization-angle method (e.g. Stachnik et al., 2012), in which differences between the Rayleigh-wave polarizations and their theoretical back-azimuths are plotted in dependence on origin times of seismic events.
-For determining an exact moment of the change of sensor orientation, the Rayleigh-wave polarization-angle method can be combined with daily amplitude-mean plots.
-After determining a day, when the sensor happens to be mis-oriented, one has to search changes in the data signal.
+The top-level current practice is to orient seismometers with the use of the high-precision optical gyrocompass measurement during a station installation and to repeat the measurements during station services.
+Repeated measurements are desirable to avoid any seismometer mis-orientation resulting from, e.g., an accidental shift of sensors by a person or an animal, as well as due to a nearby strong lightning, which all we have experienced.
+The higher accuracy in orientation of seismometers towards the North can be achieved only with the optical gyrocompass.
+But the device is expensive and therefore, still not very commonly used.
+Being aware of that, we have provided the gyrocompass for measurements in other regional subarrays (e.g., in Slovakia, Austria, Hungary) of the AlpArray project to achieve the correct sensor orientation.

+To determine correct sensor orientations, one can use the Rayleigh-wave polarization-angle method (e.g. Stachnik et al., 2012), in which differences between the Rayleigh-wave polarizations and their theoretical back-azimuths are plotted in dependence on event origin times.
+Of course, this method cannot be as precise as measurements with the optical gyrocompass.
+Rueda and Mezcua (2015) found only 1-5º difference between the North estimate by the Rayleigh-wave polarization method and the gyrocompass measurements of the North for long-term data series at observatories.
+In case of shorter time intervals the accuracy of the Rayleigh-wave polarization method is low (can exceed 10º) and thus only large sensor mis-orientation can be detected.
+For determining an exact moment of the change of sensor orientation, the Rayleigh-wave polarization-angle method can be combined with plots of daily amplitude-means.
+After determining a day, when the sensor happens to be accidentally mis-oriented, one has to search sudden amplitude changes in the data, which cannot be connected with seismic signal.

-When installing our stations for the AlpArray-EASI transect, we oriented the seismometers carefully, but only according to a standard compass.
-Later we checked the orientation of all sensors with a fiberoptic gyrocompass.
-We have found deviations larger than 5° from the true North at 9 of 20 stations (Table 2) and extremely large deviations in orientation at two of them (AAE13 N=282° and AAE04 N=341°).
-Two other stations (AAE13 and AAE18) changed significantly their orientation during the experiment: by 8° and 7°, respectively.
-We have used the polarization-angle method for a rough estimate of a moment, when orientation of the sensors has been changed, and daily means and signal plots for setting exact time of the sensor re-orientations.
+When installing our stations for the AlpArray-EASI transect, we oriented the seismometers carefully, but only with the use of a standard compass.
+Later we checked the orientation of all sensors with a optic gyrocompass.
+We have found deviations larger than 5° from the true North at 9 of 20 stations (Table 2, 1st measurements) and extremely large deviations in orientation at two of them (AAE13 N=282° and AAE04 N=341°).
+The first deviation of -78º in the North determination can be attributed to an error which occurs when the STS2 sensor orienting rod is installed in direction towards the North instead of towards the East.
+Reason of the wrong seismometer orientation in the AAE04 station is unknown.
+Seismometers at two other stations, AAE13 and AAE18, changed significantly their orientation during the experiment by 8° and 7° (the 5th column in Table 2), respectively.
+We have used the Rayleigh-wave polarization-angle method for a rough estimate of a moment, when orientation of the sensors has been changed, and daily means and signal plots for setting exact time of the sensor re-orientations.